ahmeterdem1/Vector/README.md

 https://pypi.org/project/vectorgebra/

-### Update notes on 2.3.0
+### Update notes on 2.4.0

-New constants added to prevent recalculation of the same values.
+Graph class added with basic functionality.

-Outer product added to Vectors.
+Givens Rotations added to both matrices and vectors.

-"decimal" parameter added to pow() method on Matrix.

-Neumann inverse method added to Matrix.
-This method will only work for right conditioned matrices.
+Jacobi algorithm for solving Ax = b equations is added.

+Bug fix on Matrix print method.
+Now it is dynamic.

-Normalization, Hermitian conjugation, norm, least squares methods added to Matrix class.
+A = L + D + U decomposition is added to Matrix class.

-Undefined support increased.
-Also, new statistical functions added on distributions (gaussian, etc.).

 ## Vectorgebra.Vector